Quantification of systematic errors in the electron density and temperature measured with Thomson scattering at W7-X

 The same analysis was performed for all the scattering volumes and two lasers.
-In figure \ref{fig:ne_over_r_all_volumes} the previously shown polynomials of the mean electron densities were converted into a colour scale (yellow being a high and blue a low value) and mapped to the respective major radius $R$ of the scattering volumes.
-To guide the eye the maxima are marked with red dots and \SI{90}{\percent} of the maxima are marked with black bars.
+In figure \ref{fig:ne_over_r_all_volumes} these polynomial fits of the mean electron densities as a function of the position shifts were converted into a colour scale (yellow being a high and blue a low value) and mapped to the respective major radius $R$ of the scattering volumes.
+To guide the eye the maxima are marked with red dots and $90\,\%$ of the maxima are marked with black bars.
 It can be seen that the alignment has to be treated individually for each laser.
 While the optimal alignment position for the second laser (right figure) can be reached for most of the scattering volumes by shifting into the negative direction, parallel shifts are not sufficient to align the first laser (left figure).
 As a consequence, future scans to find the optimal beam positions will include angular variations.\\